-The North River School does not discriminate in employment on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, genetic information, ancestry, age, disability or military service or marital status.
-The North River School does not discriminate in admission to, access or treatment in its programs and activities on the basis of race, color, sex, gender identity, religion, limited English speaking ability, national origin, or sexual orientation, disability or homelessness.
+The North River School does not discriminate in employment on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, genetic information, ancestry, age, disability, pregnancy or pregnancy-related medical conditions, or military service or marital status.
+The North River School does not discriminate in admission to, access or treatment in its programs and activities on the basis of age, race, color, sex, gender identity, religion, limited English speaking ability, national origin, or sexual orientation, disability or homelessness.